To add a line of constant value using a function plot, you can use these steps:

 - Click on the existing worksheet or create a new worksheet.

-- In one column, type each Y value for each horizontal line.
+- In one column, enter the Y value for each horizontal line.

-- In another column, type each X value for each vertical line.
+- In another column, enter the X value for each vertical line.

 - Save the data file.